Minnesota youth vaping trial of e-cigarette maker Juul opens

 Altria completed its divestiture this month and says it effectively lost its $12.8 billion investment.
 But it didn't abandon e-cigarettes: Just a few days later, Altria announced a $2.75 billion investment in Juul's rival, the vaping company NJOY.

+In his opening statement, Ellison argued that Juul and Altria broke the law by using deceptive actions to sell tobacco products to minors.
+The companies purposely made their products small and sleek to make detection by adults difficult, used large amounts of nicotine to addict children, added flavors that would appeal to young people and used a marketing campaign they knew would appeal to teens, Ellison said.

+“Young people are innocent, and they want to explore,” Ellison said. ""Kids are attracted to what is shiny, slick, cool — and that is exactly who Juul and Altria were targeting and preying upon."

-“We will prove how Juul and Altria deceived and hooked a generation of Minnesota youth on their products, causing both great harm to the public and great expense to the State to remediate that harm,” Ellison said in a statement.
-He plans to hand the case over to attorneys for two outside law firms after delivering part of the opening statements.
+Ellison has said he plans to hand the case over to attorneys for two outside law firms after delivering part of the opening statements.

 The jury trial before Hennepin County District Judge Laurie Miller is expected to last about three weeks.
 The trial over the lawsuit by the state and Blue Cross and Blue Shield of Minnesota lasted nearly four months before big tobacco companies settled, just ahead of closing arguments.